 With regard to Trotskyism research, we can mention the following archival collections held by the BDIC:

-The library consists of some 60,000 books, 7,000 serials, out of which some 700 are currently received, and some 1,350 trade union bulletins.
+As at 2006, the library consisted of some 60,000 books, 7,000 serials (out of which some 700 currently being received), and some 1,350 trade union bulletins.
 Almost all Danish workers' dailies are represented in the library either as hard copies or on microfilm.
 The library also houses a considerable number of non-Danish labour movement publications, chiefly in German and English language.
 Furthermore the collections include thousands of pamphlets and ephemera including newsletters and bulletins which were published only for a very limited period.

-The archive contains some 2,000 organizational collections, for example records of the Danish Confederation of Trade Unions and of the political parties of the Danish workers' movement: Social Democratic Party (SD), Socialist People's Party (SF), Left-wing Socialists (VS), Communist Party (DKP).
-The archive also contains some 275 personal files, some 2,000,000 photographs, some 7,000 posters, some 2,000 films, videotapes and grammophone records as well as some 650 banners.
-Great portions of ABA's library and archive holdings are recorded in its online catalogue which allows a combined research across all ABA collections thanks to applying the so-called Z39.50 protocol technique; computer registration of older collections is under way.
+As at 2006, the archive contained some 2,000 organizational collections, for example records of the Danish Confederation of Trade Unions and of the political parties of the Danish workers' movement: Social Democratic Party (SD), Socialist People's Party (SF), Left-wing Socialists (VS), Communist Party (DKP).
+The archive also contained some 275 personal files, some 2,000,000 photographs, some 7,000 posters, some 2,000 films, videotapes and grammophone records as well as some 650 banners.
+Great portions of ABA's library and archive holdings are recorded in its online catalogue which allows a combined research across all ABA collections thanks to applying the so-called Z39.50 protocol technique; computer registration of older collections was/is under way.
 ABA has published a considerable number of bibliographical and related works, e.g. ABA's bibliografiske serie (1973- ), Årsskrift (1985-2000, ISSN 0900-2723), Arbejderbevægelsen i Danmark - historisk og aktuelt (1978-1992, ISSN 0105-2233); furthermore it participates in the editorial work of the scholarly journal Arbejderhistorie (ISSN 0107-8461).

-With regard to Trotsky(ism) research, the following archival collections should be mentioned:
+With regard to Trotsky/Trotskyism research, the following archival collections should be emphasized:

 The Archives de l'Institut de Sociologie de Bruxelles [Archives of the Institute of Sociology at Brussels] form part of the Université Libre de Bruxelles (ULB) [Free University Brussels].
 As of 2004 the institute is headed by J. Gotovitch, internationally renowned expert on the history of communism.
 The address of the institute is: Avenue Jeanne 44, 1050 Bruxelles, e-mail: email@example.com.
 Among the archival collections preserved at the ISB the following is of special interest with regard to the history of Belgian Trotskyism:

-The Archief en Museum van de Socialistische Arbeidersbeweging (AMSAB) [Archives and Museum of the Socialist Workers' Movement] was founded in May 1980, continuing the work of the Nationaal Instituut voor Sociale Geschiedenis (NISG) which was launched in the 1930s but was closed and dissolved during World War II and not being reconstructed after the War.
-In 1999 AMSAB was renamed: AMSAB - Instituut voor Sociale Geschiedenis [AMSAB - Institute of Social History].
-AMSAB's adress is: Bagattenstraat 174, B 9000 Gent, tel.: +32-9-224 00 79, fax: +32-9-233 67 11, e-mail: firstname.lastname@example.org.
-As of autumn 2004, the homepage of AMSAB and its online catalogue have been in the process of re-organizing.
-Part of AMSAB's holdings are preserved and managed at Antwerpen; address: AMSAB-Centrum Antwerpen, Lamorinièrestraat 233, B 2018 Antwerpen, tel. +32-3-239 42 87, fax +32-3-281 73 22.
-As of 2004, director of AMSAB is Dr. Wouter Steenhaut, president is Prof. em.
-Herman Balthazar.
+The Amsab - ISG (Archief en Museum van de Socialistische Arbeidersbeweging - Instituut voor Sociale Geschiedenis [Archives and Museum of the Socialist Workers' Movement - Institute for Social History] was founded in May 1980, continuing the work of the Nationaal Instituut voor Sociale Geschiedenis (NISG) which was launched in the 1930s but was closed and dissolved during World War II and not being reconstructed after the War.
+In 1999, the hitherto AMSAB was renamed: Amsab - Instituut voor Sociale Geschiedenis.
+Its address is: Bagattenstraat 174, B 9000 Gent, Belgium; E-mail: firstname.lastname@example.org.
+In recent years, its homepage as well as its online catalogue have been relaunched.
+Part of Amsab - ISG's rich holdings are preserved and managed at Antwerpen (Lamorinièrestraat 233, B 2018 Antwerpen, Belgium).

-AMSAB is the largest documentation centre relating to the Belgian labour movement with special focus on the Flemish part of the country.
-Its holdings comprise some 50,000 books, some 3,100 serials, some 400,000 photographs, some 1,000 films, and a considerable number of flags, posters, etc. It holds records of almost all Belgian socialist and leftist parties, of Flemish trade unions and of groups and tendencies forming the new and alternative social movements (women's movement, peace movement, environmental movement, etc.) AMSAB is not only a library and an archive, but at the same time functions as a research centre counting some 3,000 visitors every year.
-AMSAB also hosts conferences and issues scholarly publications including a quarterly journal titled Brood & Rozen : tijdschrift voor de geschiedenis van sociale bewegingen (ISSN 1370-7477, until 1995 published with title AMSAB-tijdingen).
+Amsab - ISG is the largest documentation centre relating to the Belgian labour movement with special focus on the Flemish part of this bi-lingual country.
+Its holdings comprise (as at 2005) some 50,000 books, some 3,100 serials, some 400,000 photographs, some 1,000 films, and a considerable number of flags, posters, etc. It holds records of almost all Belgian socialist and leftist parties, of Flemish trade unions and of groups and tendencies forming the new and alternative social movements (women's movement, peace movement, environmental movement, etc.) Amsab - ISG is not only a library and an archive, but at the same time functions as a research centre counting some 3,000 visitors every year.
+It also hosts conferences and is issuing scholarly publications including a quarterly journal titled Brood & Rozen : tijdschrift voor de geschiedenis van sociale bewegingen (ISSN 1370-7477) which until 1995 had ben published with title AMSAB-tijdingen).

-With regard to Trotskyism research the following AMSAB collection is of special relevance:
+With regard to Trotskyism research the following Amsab - ISG collections can be mentioned: